Sohila-Hashem/movie-on-the-run/readme.md

 # About
-simple Telegram bot that can recommend random movies of 19 different categories providing the recommended movie trailer if exists.
+Telegram bot that can recommend random movies from 19 different categories providing the recommended movie trailer if exists.

 # Tech Stack
 -   Python